 Other costs like groceries and restaurants tend to be at least 5% to 15% cheaper in Medellín compared with Cartagena.

 In general, Cartagena is a more expensive place to live than Medellín.

 5. Things To Do

-This is arguably a tie.
-Both cities have many things to do in the city as well as plenty of things to do nearby.
+This one’s arguably a tie.
+In both cases, you have many things to do in the city as well as plenty of things to do nearby.

-As a beach location, Cartagena has quite a few water-related activities that aren’t found in Medellín.
-This includes boat trips to nearby islands (particularly the Rosario Islands with 27 islands), scuba diving, deep-sea fishing, and so on.
+Cartagena is a city on a beach, meaning it offers water-related activities that aren’t found in Medellín.
+This includes boat trips to nearby islands (particularly the 27 islands of Rosario), scuba diving, deep-sea fishing, and so on.

 As one of the oldest cities in the Americas, Cartagena also has many historical sites, including the walled city and Castillo San Felipe de Barajas.